ocaml/merlin/editor/vim/index.markdown

 ## Expression construction

+Merlin provides commands to browse and fill typed holes (`_`).
+Such holes sometimes appear in the result of other commands like `destruct` and can also also be inserted manually in the source code to get access to code generation.

 - `:MerlinConstruct` \
 Provides valid type-based constructions when the cursor is on a typed hole (`_`) that could fill this hole.
 Can be used in alternance with `destruct`.

 - `:MerlinNextHole` and `:MerlinPreviousHole` \
 Navigates to the next or previous typed hole (`_`) in the buffer.